Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ```
 ### Greeting.jsx

-The next thing wyou're going to do is tackle the greeting message from your `App` component:
+Tackle the greeting message from your `App` component:

 ```
 <p>Hi there, {this.state.displayName || "we haven't been introduced"}</p>
 ```

-You’ve got a paragraph tag with a string and a ‘`displayName`’ value you’re getting from `state`.
-You can pull this out into your `Greeting` component.
+You have a paragraph tag with a string and a ‘`displayName`’ value you’re getting from `state`.
+Pull this out into your `Greeting` component.

 Start by importing React: